 In this post, we will take a look at the following:

 The primary relevant cash assertions are:

-Of these assertions, I believe—in general— existence, accuracy, and cutoff are most important.
+Of these assertions, I believe existence, accuracy, and cutoff are most important.
 The audit client is asserting that the cash balance exists, that it’s accurate, and that only transactions within the period are included.

 Classification is normally not a relevant assertion.
 Cash is almost always a current asset.
 But when bank overdrafts occur, classification can be in play.
 The negative cash balance can be presented as cash or as a payable depending on the circumstances.

-As we perform walkthroughs of cash, we are normally looking for ways that cash might be overstated (though it can also be understated as well).
-We are asking, “What can go wrong—whether intentionally or by mistake?”
+As we perform walkthroughs of cash, we normally look for ways that cash might be overstated (though it can also be understated as well).
+We are asking, “What can go wrong?” whether intentionally or by mistake.

 In performing cash walkthroughs, ask questions such as:

 As we ask questions, we also inspect documents (e.g., bank reconciliations) and make observations (who is doing what?).

 If controls weaknesses exist, we create audit procedures to address them.
-For example, if—during the walkthrough—we review three monthly bank reconciliations and they all have obvious errors, we will perform more substantive work to prove the year-end bank reconciliation is correct—such as vouching every outstanding deposit and disbursement.
+For example, if during the walkthrough we review three monthly bank reconciliations and they all have obvious errors, we will perform more substantive work to prove the year-end bank reconciliation.
+For example, we might vouch every outstanding deposit and disbursement.

 What is directional risk?
 It’s the potential bias that a client has regarding an account balance.
 A client might desire an overstatement of assets and an understatement of liabilities since each makes the balance sheet appear healthier.

 The directional risk for cash is overstatement.
 So, in performing your audit procedures, perform procedures such as testing the bank reconciliation to ensure that cash is not overstated.